 Scientists are experimenting with a new technology called auditory attention decoding (AAD).
 Hearing aids using AAD would compare the brainwaves of listeners with sound sources to determine which source is most similar, and then amplify that signal to improve hearing.
 This would improve the user’s ability to focus on a single individual in a crowded room, providing a solution to the cocktail party effect.

 AAD research is just beginning and a widespread solution is at least a good five years away, according to experts.
 At the moment the technology isn’t portable – meaning it can’t yet be adapted to hearing aids – and would require an invasive surgical procedure.
 But scientists are optimistic that technology will improve to the point that a practical application will one day be available for hearing-impaired listeners in Claremont and across the United States.
 The brain is highly adept at focusing on a single person’s voice and filtering out competing sounds, so it’s likely most users would experience a tremendous benefit from hearing aids equipped with AAD.

 Tricia Ashby-Scabis, director of audiology practices with the American Speech-Language-Hearing Association in Rockville, Maryland, believes the research study is promising and says, “Artificial intelligence certainly sounds like a great option in terms of focused listening and setting precedence on which speaker the listener wants to hear.

 While AAD may be years away, there are plenty of solutions to help you hear better and communicate more effectively.
-Your La Verne audiologist is happy to assist you!
+Your Claremont audiologist is happy to assist you!